 But, the same study by Citi also found that while 71% of consumers were aware of what their rewards program was offering, 38% were dissatisfied with their current reward offering.
 For some, it can be quite hard to actually earn enough rewards points to make having a card worthwhile.

 According to analysis by Mozo, the average net value of rewards programs offered by the major banks have plummeted by 96% in the past two years, following new regulations imposed by the RBA (Reserve Bank of Australia) on merchant interchange fees.

 Mozo’s research reported that a $24,000 annual spend on a major bank’s card in 2016 would have fetched you $284 worth of rewards.
 In 2018, you’d need to spend $60,000 to get the same value, with $24,000 returning just $12.

 Mozo also found that the average spend required to get a $100 gift card through rewards points is more than $22,400 across all cards – up nearly $4,000 from 2015.

 So generally, it’s harder to get value from rewards cards these days.
 But that’s not to say there aren’t opportunities to earn rewards for your spend.
-We’ve compiled 11 tips on how to do this below.
+The 11 credit card point hacks below would help you do just that.

 11 rewards-point maximisers